Tales of the Teenage Mutant Ninja Turtles season 2

 The second and final season of the American animated television series Tales of the Teenage Mutant Ninja Turtles is based on the Teenage Mutant Ninja Turtles characters by Peter Laird and Kevin Eastman.
 Serving as a spin-off of the 2023 film Mutant Mayhem, it follows the Turtles as they navigate their dual lives as both teenagers and heroes in New York City.
 The season was produced by Nickelodeon Animation Studio, Point Grey Pictures, and animation studio Titmouse, with Christopher Yost and Alan Wan serving as showrunners.

 Micah Abbey, Shamon Brown Jr., Nicolas Cantu, Brady Noon, and Ayo Edebiri reprise their voice roles from Mutant Mayhem.
 The series was ordered for two seasons in July 2023 with Yost and Wan on board as showrunners.
-The season will release on Paramount+ in December 2025.
+In November 2025, it was announced that the series was cancelled due to management shifts caused by the Paramount-Skydance merger and that the second season would be its last.

+The season was released on Paramount+ on December 12, 2025, and received three Annie Award nominations.
+A tie-in comic book series was launched by IDW Publishing in October 2025 and is set to continue past the show's end.